The Curriculum at The Ridge Primary School

 Where relevant and meaningful, a cross curricular ‘topic’ approach is employed by teachers to make links between subjects: practical real life experiences, including opportunities for educational visits and visitors coming in to school, inspire and motivate our children.

 Our curriculum ensures that academic development, creativity and problem solving, as well as physical development, well-being and mental health are key elements that support the development of our pupils and promote a positive attitude to learning.
-It promotes an understanding and respect for our local community and the diversity outside of the local area.
+It develops an understanding and respect for our local community and the diversity outside of the local area.
 The curriculum supports the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in Modern Britain.

 Implementation